-- The authority to accept the following gifts which conform to all relevant laws and Board policies, including but not limited to, the U. T. System Gifts Policy Guidelines ("Gifts Policy Guidelines" or "Guidelines") and approved institutional policies is delegated to the chief administrative officer or his/her [a] designee(s) specified in writing:

-(a) unrestricted gifts and gifts restricted only as to a particular college/school/unit having a value of less than \$500,000 (in cash or in kind) that are not processed and/or administered [managed] by the Office of Development and External Relations [Asset Management] and (b) other restricted gifts having a value of less than \$50,000 (in cash or in kind) that are not managed by the Office of Development and External Relations [Asset-Management]. - 1.4 The authority to accept all gifts of any value (either in cash or in kind) and to approve all other administrative actions related to gifts that are processed and/or administered [managed] by the Office of Development and External Relations [Asset Management] (as set out in the Regent's Rules and Regulations [Part-Two,-Chapter-IX]) which conform to all relevant laws and Board policies, including but not limited to, the Gifts Policy Guidelines is delegated to the Vice Chancellor for Development and External Relations [Asset-Management] or his/her [a] designee(s) specified in writing. - 1.5 [The-acceptance-of-gifts-and-approval-of-other administrative-actions-related-to-gifts-managed-by the-Office-of-Asset-Management-which-conform-to-the Gifts-Policy-Guidelines-shall-be-reported-to-the Board-via-the-Bocket-or-Agenda-] The Office of Development and External Relations shall submit a report to the Board summarizing acceptance and approval by the Office of Development and External Relations of gifts and other actions which conform to all relevant laws and Board policies, including but not limited to, the Gifts Policy Guidelines no less frequently than annually. - 1.6 Recommendations regarding the acceptance of gifts or other actions which do not conform to all relevant laws and Board policies, including but not limited to the Guidelines, shall be made through the Chancellor to the Board via the Agenda after review by the appropriate offices of the terms of the gifts, the nature of the donated assets and/or the requested action. - 1.7 Gifts to Establish Endowments. - 1.71 Endowments will be established with gifts which have been completed for tax purposes or with a combination of such gifts and pledges at a minimum funding level of \$10,000.
+- 1.3 The authority to accept the following gifts which conform to all relevant laws and Board policies, including but not limited to, the U. T. System Gifts Policy Guidelines ("Gifts Policy Guidelines" or "Guidelines") and approved institutional policies is delegated to the chief administrative officer or his/her designee(s) specified in writing: (a) unrestricted gifts and gifts restricted only as to a particular college/school/unit having a value of less than \$500,000 (in cash or in kind) that are not processed and/or administered by the Office of Development and External Relations and (b) other restricted gifts having a value of less than \$50,000 (in cash or in kind) that are not managed by the Office of Development and External Relations and External Relations. - 1.4 The authority to accept all gifts of any value (either in cash or in kind) and to approve all other administrative actions related to gifts that are processed and/or administered by the Office of Development and External Relations (as set out in the Regents' Rules and Regulations) which conform to all relevant laws and Board policies, including but not limited to, the Gifts Policy Guidelines is delegated to the Vice Chancellor for Development and External Relations or his/her designee(s) specified in writing. - 1.5 The Office of Development and External Relations shall submit a report to the Board summarizing acceptance and approval by the Office of Development and External Relations of gifts and other actions which conform to all relevant laws and Board policies, including but not limited to, the Gifts Policy Guidelines no less frequently than annually. - 1.6 Recommendations regarding the acceptance of gifts or other actions which do not conform to all relevant laws and Board policies, including but not limited to the Guidelines, shall be made through the Chancellor to the Board via the Agenda after review by the appropriate offices of the terms of the gifts, the nature of the donated assets and/or the requested action. - 1.7 Gifts to Establish Endowments. - 1.71 Endowments will be established with gifts which have been completed for tax purposes or with a combination of such gifts and pledges at a minimum funding level of \$10,000.
 Endowments may be established to fund scholarship programs and other educational activities as well as the endowed academic positions specified in Section 3 below.